-During history rulers of Seville were changed a few times (from Muslim-Arab Caliphs to Christians).
-So, the form, purpose, and architectural styles of the Alzacar palace changed with their residents.
+Throughout history rulers of Seville were changed a few times (from Muslim-Arab Caliphs to Christians).
+So, the form, purpose, and architectural styles of the Alzacar Palace changed with their residents.

-Roaming the Alzacar Gardens is one of the most beautiful things to do in Seville.
+Roaming the Alzacar Gardens is one of the most beautiful things to do in Seville Spain in 2024.

 Wonderful gardens connected to the Alcazar Palace include eye-catching green areas with fruit trees, flowers, and vegetables.

-If you would like to see how fairytale gardens look like, roam the Alzacar Gardens.
-Let me remind you, royal Alcazar and the Gardens were a filming location of the Game of Thrones.
+If you would like to see what fairytale gardens look like, roam the Alzacar Gardens.
+Let me remind you that Royal Alcazar and the Gardens were a filming location for the Game of Thrones.

 The Giralda Tower has been a landmark of Seville since the Middle Ages.
 It’s also a UNESCO World Heritage Site along with the Cathedral, Alcazar Palace, and the General Archive of the Indies.

 Besides that, the tower provides some of the most impressive panoramic views of Seville.
-Climbing Giralda Tower for the panoramic views of the city is one the best things to do in Seville.
+Climbing Giralda Tower for panoramic views of the city is one of the best things to do in Seville.

 Seville was the place from where Christopher Columbus and the Spanish conquistadors departed to discover the New World more than five hundred years ago.

 Inside the Seville Cathedral stands the tomb of Christopher Columbus, one of the most famous explorers in the world’s history.